 The guidance re-emphasizes that Accountable Institutions must:

-- Comprehensive Assessment: Conduct comprehensive entity-wide AML/CFT/CPF risk assessments across their entire structure and include all relevant risk factors such as: products, services, technologies, delivery mechanisms.
+- Conduct comprehensive entity-wide AML/CFT/CPF risk assessments across their entire structure and include all relevant risk factors such as products, services, technologies, delivery mechanisms.

-- Document Outcomes: Document their risk assessment, risk tolerance and risk appetite levels
+- Document their risk assessment, risk tolerance and risk appetite levels.

-- Test effectiveness: Regularly review assessments and controls to ensure they remain appropriate and effective
+- Regularly review assessments and controls to ensure they remain appropriate and effective.

 Reminders around Responsibility: